Signs and Symptoms of Depression

 Understanding Depression

-Depression affects different people in different ways, but most of them experience some combination of the following symptoms:
+Depression affects different people in different ways, but most of them experience some combination of the following symptoms:- Prolonged sadness or feelings of emptiness.

 - Feelings of helplessness or hopelessness.